 Section 104.
-Clarifies and Reduces the Enhanced Mandatory Minimum Sentence for Certain Firearm Offenses but Expands its Application to Similar Prior State Convictions.
+Clarifies and Reduces the Enhanced Mandatory Minimum Sentence for Certain Firearm Offenses.
 In response to a Supreme Court decision, the bill clarifies that the enhanced mandatory minimum sentence for using a firearm during a crime of violence or drug crime is limited to offenders who have previously been convicted and served a sentence for such an offense.
-The bill also reduces that enhanced mandatory minimum from 25 years to 15 years.
-But the bill expands the applicable predicate offenses to include similar prior state-level convictions in which the offender carried, brandished, or used a firearm.
-This provision may be applied retroactively, but only after a court considers sentencing factors, including any danger and prison misconduct.
+The amended bill no longer reduces that enhanced mandatory minimum from 25 years to 15 years.
+The amended bill no longer expands the applicable predicate offenses to include similar prior state-level convictions in which the offender carried, brandished, or used a firearm.
+This provision may be applied retroactively, but only after a court considers sentencing factors, including any danger, prison misconduct, prior misconduct, and information provided by government, and, as amended, may not be applied retroactively to any offender who has been convicted of any serious violent felony, or to any drug trafficker who brandished or used a gun in the commission of that offense.